- Iran Day-/Half Day Tour

 Shiraz has a reputation as an enlightened city that has been at the centre of Persian culture for more than 2,000 years, and was at one time the country's capital.

-At night have dinner in a restaurant with specific atmosphere in the north of Shiraz.
+At night we will have dinner in a restaurant in the north of Shiraz.

 Day 4: an excursion to Persepolis and Necropolis

 Our visit for today is Persepolis.
 Founded by Darius I in 518 B.C., Persepolis was the capital of the Achaemenid Empire.
 It was built on an immense half-artificial, half-natural terrace, where the king of kings created an impressive palace complex inspired by Mesopotamian models.
 The importance and quality of the monumental ruins make it a unique archaeological site.
 It seems that Darius planned this impressive complex of palaces not only as the seat of government but also, and primarily, as a showplace and a spectacular centre for the receptions and festivals of the Achaemenid kings and their empire such as Nowroz.

 Next is Necropolis.
 Opposite the mountain of Rahmat, ten minutes to the north, proudly stands the Necropolis, the magnificent burial place of Achaemenid kings.
 The site also provides seven bas-reliefs dating back to Elamite and Sassanid periods.